Th3Whit3Wolf/template/README.md

 ### Recomendations

-This template runs init -y for yarn and npm to make the initiliaztion faster and to remove any unnecessary user input
+This template runs init -y for yarn and npm to make the initiliaztion faster and to remove any unnecessary user input.

-To make it more convenient for you I recomend running
+To make it more convenient for you I recomend running:

 ````bash
 npm config set init.author.name "You Name"